 Graduate Admissions and Funding Opportunities

 Applicants for graduate work in electrical and computer engineering must apply for admission to UA’s Graduate School.
-Regular admission may be granted to applicants who have an electrical engineering degree from an ABET accredited program and an overall GPA above 3.0 on a 4.0 scale.
-Electrical engineering graduates from non ABET accredited programs can be awarded regular admission if they have an overall GPA of 3.0 on a 4.0 scale and a Graduate Record Examination general test scores of 1000 or higher.
+Regular admission may be granted to applicants who have an electrical engineering degree from an ABET accredited program and an overall GPA above 3.0 on a 4.0 scale, 3.0 for the last 60 semester hours in a degree program or 3.0 for a completed graduate program.
+Also, to be eligible for regular admission, applicants must have earned a score of 300 (total combined verbal and quantitative subscores) on the GRE.
 Conditional admission may be granted to applicants who do not meet these requirements, for example those who have degrees in related fields or a GPA below 3.0.
-International students must have a TOEFL score of 585 or higher for the consideration of admission to the master’s degree programs, and 620 for consideration of admission to the doctoral program.
+International students must have a TOEFL score of 79 (iBT) or 550 (pBT) or higher for the consideration of admission to the ECE graduate program.
 GRE Verbal and Analytical Writing scores must be consistent with the international applicant’s TOEFL score.

 Admission Requirements for Graduate Students without an Electrical Engineering or Computer Engineering Bachelor’s Degree